core77/c5f5boilerplate/README.md

 	*	YouTube block (core) with flex video template
 	*	Form block (core) with forms template

-File Attributes that are used through the package
+	File Attributes used:

 	*  'Description' for showing captions

-File attributes that are installed through the package:
+	File attributes installed:

 	* 'Clearing Featured Image' to define the featured image for clearing lightbox
 	* 'Orbit Link Url' to apply a link to the orbit slides

+	Jobs installed:

+	* Generate a sitemap.xml file for a responsive site

 ## How you can use it